-Unlike other dental restorations, dental implants require a lot of planning, at least one surgery, months of healing time that requires monitoring and intricate materials.
+Unlike other dental restorations, dental implants require a lot of planning, at least one surgery, months of healing time that requires monitoring, and intricate materials.
 For these reasons, it will cost more to have a dental implant restoration placed compared to a traditional bridge or denture.
-However, when considering the cost of replacing your missing teeth, it is important to review the benefits of teeth implants.
+However, when considering the cost of replacing your missing teeth, it is important to review the benefits of dental implants.
 It is also important to point out that the cost of maintenance and replacement that is inevitable with dentures and bridges will add up over time.
-For many, this cost will even exceed the initial cost of implants.
+For many, this cost will even exceed the initial cost of dental implants.

 The Cost of Dental Implants

 The cost of your dental implant treatment will vary greatly depending on many factors: